What Is Best For You: IT Training vs. Professional Certification, Part 1

 To relate the value of certification to the value of technical training alone, the Pearson Vue 2018 Value of IT Certification survey of more than 10,000 certified individuals from 138 countries reports that

 The vast majority of respondents also indicated that the myriad benefits they obtained through the process of becoming certified — such as earning more professional credibility or retaining knowledge for longer — exceed the benefits they would’ve obtained if they’d gone through training without certification.4

 Tying It All Together

 Professional certification clearly benefits you and the company that employs you.
 The advantage of a greater level of knowledge is demonstrated by IT professionals who hold certification.
 That knowledge translates into increased skills and enhanced productivity that you will take to your company.
 Richard Joslin, Executive Director of Certification & Training at HDI, offers an appropriate closing statement:

 If presented with three candidates who claim to have similar experiences and knowledge and one has a certification, [we believe] the [certified] candidate has demonstrated greater commitment to the profession and a recognition that learning is key to ongoing success.

 Dell Technologies’ Proven Professional certifications may be the right next step for you.
-Be on the lookout for the next article in this Certification vs. Training series.
+Be on the lookout for the next articles [Part 2 and Part 3] in this Certification vs. Training series.
 We’ll explore which of the two is better for you and for your company.